-For Stephen Jones, chef-owner of The Larder + The Delta at DeSoto Central Market, the year’s end is spent like all the days before it—grinding away in kitchens.
+For Stephen Jones, chef-owner of The Larder + The Delta at DeSoto Central Market (edit: this location has closed), the year’s end is spent like all the days before it—grinding away in kitchens.
 New Year’s Day, however, is a rare day off spent with family and friends.
 At his Southern-inspired restaurant, he shares a dish that dates back to the slavery and plantations of Southern Carolina: the Hoppin’ John.

 No one knows where this dish got its enthusiastic name.
 It’s essentially a bowl of rice and beans, but Jones says it’s the rice that makes it special.
 The Carolina Gold Rice was resurrected—a few seeds found after it was thought long gone—and cultivated back to what is now “the Bentley of rice.”